 Barbecue pros share their picks for as little as $99.

 Warm weather and sunny skies are beckoning us back outdoors.
 Is your charcoal grill ready?
 Whether you have a backyard, balcony, or just a prime spot in the park, charcoal grills are an affordable and portable way to impart flavorful notes of smoky goodness to smash burgers and summer squash.
-Luckily, modern charcoal grills are also easier to use than ever before, thanks to convenient features like no-mess ash clean up and temperature control venting.
+Luckily, modern charcoal grills are also easier to use than ever before, thanks to convenient features like no-mess ash clean-up and temperature control venting.
 Navigating these options can be overwhelming, so we consulted barbecue and grilling pros to find the best grills for every situation.
-Whether you’re a total grilling novice or seasoned barbecue enthusiast in need of a new model, one of these seven charcoal grills will be perfect for you.
+Whether you’re a total grilling novice or seasoned barbecue enthusiast in need of a new model, the best charcoal grills will serve you well any day of the week.

 - Best Overall: Weber Performer Deluxe Charcoal Grill